 A deferred payment agreement allows you to use the value of your home to pay for care in a residential or nursing care home or extra care housing.

-- have capital and savings over £23,250, and you own a property, but you cannot afford to pay the full weekly charge
+- have capital and savings under £23,250, and you own a property, but you cannot afford to pay the full weekly care charge and

-- do not want to sell your home, and most of your capital is tied up in your home
+- you are either waiting to sell your home or do not want to sell your home, and most of your capital is tied up in your home

 We usually consider applications for a deferred payment agreement if you have: